JBrinco/Chromapy/README.md

 - **Quantification Assistant**
 - **Chromatography Calculators**

-Instructions for each module can be found below.

 ## Design of Experiments <a name="overview_doe"></a>

 <img src="Examples_Templates/Images/RSM_Example.png" class="center" width="400" alt="A really impressive although empty response surface">